AIForces/AIForcesAPI/docs/source/media.rst

       ===== ====================================================================
       200   Request successful, file in the body
-      301   This file is considered to be replaced by another 401   User must log in before acessing this file 403   user does not have sufficient permissions to access this file 404   File does not exist or the user does not have sufficient permissions
+      301   This file is considered to be replaced by another 401   User must log in before accessing this file 403   user does not have sufficient permissions to access this file 404   File does not exist or the user does not have sufficient permissions
       ===== ====================================================================